- Busan can be reached in 3 hours from Seoul by a KTX fast train. The length of travel time varies depending upon the cost of the ticket.

 The Trick Eye Museum, Busan’s optical illusion paradise, allows visitors to step inside the 3D paintings.
 Located on the 9th floor, there are 7 stories to experience inside the museum: Amazing Adventure, Secret of Masterpieces, Fantasy Water, Joyful Life, Safari Exploration, Fantastic Trip, and Believe it or Not.

 - Currently, the Trick Eye Museum has 4 locations throughout Singapore, Mexico, and South Korea.
-We think the price of 8,000 Won is well worth the 2 hours of laughs.
+We think the price of 8,000 Won per person is worth the 2 hours of laughs.

 - Directions to the Trick Eye Museum from Gwangalli Beach: Take line 2 to Seomyeon, transfer to line 1 to Jagaichi Station, and walk to Nampo Plaza.